danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="phone.joinGroupCallPresentation.html" name="phone.joinGroupCallPresentation">Start screen sharing in a call: phone.joinGroupCallPresentation</a>

-* <a href="contacts.blockFromReplies.html" name="contacts.blockFromReplies">Stop getting notifications about thread replies of a certain user in @replies: contacts.blockFromReplies</a>
+* <a href="contacts.blockFromReplies.html" name="contacts.blockFromReplies">Stop getting notifications about discussion replies of a certain user in @replies: contacts.blockFromReplies</a>

 * <a href="phone.leaveGroupCallPresentation.html" name="phone.leaveGroupCallPresentation">Stop screen sharing in a group call: phone.leaveGroupCallPresentation</a>